JRCSTU/CO2MPAS-TA/README.rst

 Install Anaconda
 ~~~~~~~~~~~~~~~~
-The |anaconda|_ distribution is a non-standard Python environment that
+The :term:`Anaconda` distribution is a non-standard Python environment that
 for *Windows* containing all the scientific packages we need, and much more.
 It is not update-able, and has a semi-regular release-cycle of 3 months.